StimzRx/MCMod.FabricServerAPI/README.md

 # Fabric Server API
-A server api for fabric aiming to simplify server-side mods significantly.
+A server api for Fabric aiming to simplify server-side mods significantly.
+With big goals of make server-sided fabric a much more stable and enjoyable experience.

+## Bottles
+#### (The Main Attraction)
+Bottles isn't ready for prime-time yet.
+However, the goal is to have a very nice and **STABLE** server ecosystem from within Fabric.
+I believe that this "bottles" system is going to be key in achieving that goal.

+More info on the **Bottles** system in the coming months.

 ## Events
  - PlayerEvents.JUMP